Blame the Cube?

 Is It the Cube's Fault?

-There's a simple problem with the Cube, a very simple problem which everyone seems to be ignoring.
+There’s a simple problem with the Cube, a very simple problem that everyone seems to be ignoring.

 The Cube is elegant, but you lose that elegance when you connect an external floppy, Zip drive, CD burner, or tape drive.
 You've got your drop dead gorgeous Cube, a pair of spherical speakers, the Pro Mouse and Pro Keyboard, maybe even an Apple display, and this third-party box that looks completely out of place next to the Cube.